 PVA funds consist of contributions with and without donor restrictions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, PVA must maintain sufficient resources to meet those responsibilities to its donors.
 Thus, financial assets may not be available for general expenditure within one year.
-Additionally, PVA has designated a portion of investments for long-term purposes of \$41,615,022 and \$43,732,922, which represents total investments not already allocated to the budget for the years ended June 30, 2020 and 2019, respectively.
+Additionally, PVA has designated a portion of investments for long-term purposes which represents total investments not already allocated to the budget.
 Although PVA does not intend to spend from its investments other than amounts appropriated for general expenditure apart of its annual budget approval and appropriation process, amounts from its investments could be made available for general expenditure if necessary.
-PVA's Finance Committee set aside funds for a liquidity reserve during the year ended June 30, 2020 and 2019.
+PVA's Finance Committee set aside funds for a liquidity reserve and additional board designated reserves during the years ended June 30, 2021 and 2020.
 These funds could be used in the event of significant budgeted expenses with approval from the Finance Committee.

 PVA has a policy to structure its financial assets to be available and liquid as its obligations become due.
-In addition, the PVA has a line of credit agreement (as further discussed in Note 9) which allows for additional available borrowings up to \$9.9 million, which it could draw upon for seasonal changes in cash flows.
+In addition, PVA has a line of credit agreement (as further discussed in Note 9) which allows for additional available borrowings up to \$9.9 million, which it could draw upon for seasonal changes in cash flows.